johansatge/movies/readme.md

 # Movies 🎥

-A list of movies I have watched, with ratings and stats.
+A list of movies I have watched, with ratings, stats, and offline support.

 _This app uses the [TMDb API](https://developers.themoviedb.org/) but is not endorsed or certified by [TMDb](https://www.themoviedb.org/)._